Ismail Haniyeh: Early life and education

-Haniyeh was born in the Al-Shati refugee camp in the Egyptian-occupied Gaza Strip.
-His parents became refugees, after they fled their homes near what is now Ashkelon, Israel during the 1948 Arab-Israeli War.
-He attended United Nations-run schools and graduated from the Islamic University of Gaza with a degree in Arabic literature in 1987.
-While at university, he had become involved with Hamas.
+Ismail Abdulsalam Ahmed Haniyeh was born to a family of Muslim Palestinians in the al-Shati refugee camp of the Egyptian-administered Gaza Strip.
+His parents were expelled or fled from Al-Jura in what is now Ashkelon during the 1948 Palestine war, part of the territory where Israel was then established.
+In his youth, he worked in Israel to support his family.
+He attended United Nations–run schools and graduated from the Islamic University of Gaza with a degree in Arabic literature in 1987.
+He became involved with Hamas while at university.
 From 1985 to 1986, he was head of the students' council representing the Muslim Brotherhood.
-He also played as a midfielder in the Islamic Association football team.
-He graduated at about the same time the First Intifada against the Israeli occupation started in the Gaza Strip.
+He played as a midfielder in the Islamic Association football team.
+He graduated at about the time that the First Intifada against the Israeli occupation broke out, during which he participated in protests against Israel.

-In prison and deporting
+Early activism

-He participated in protests in First Intifada and was given a short prison sentence by Israeli occupation authorities.
+Haniyeh participated in protests in the First Intifada and was given a short prison sentence by an Israeli military court.
 He was detained by Israel again in 1988 and imprisoned for six months.
 In 1989, he was imprisoned for three years.

-Following his release in 1992, Israeli occupation authorities deported him to Lebanon with senior Hamas leaders Abdel-Aziz al-Rantissi, Mahmoud Zahhar, Aziz Duwaik, and 400 other activists.
-The activists stayed at Marj al-Zahour in southern Lebanon for over a year, where according to BBC News, Hamas "received unprecedented media exposure and became known throughout the world".
-A year later, he returned to Gaza and was appointed as dean of the Islamic University.
+Following his release in 1992, the Israeli military authorities of the occupied Palestinian territories exiled him to Lebanon with senior Hamas leaders Abdel-Aziz al-Rantissi, Mahmoud Zahhar, Aziz Duwaik, and 400 other activists.
+The activists stayed at Marj al-Zahour in southern Lebanon for over a year, where, according to BBC News, Hamas "received unprecedented media exposure and became known throughout the world".
+A year later, he returned to Gaza and was appointed dean of the Islamic University.

+Political career

-Positions in Hamas
+Hamas

 After Israel released Ahmed Yassin from prison in 1997, Haniyeh was appointed to head his office.
 His prominence within Hamas grew due to his relationship with Yassin and he was appointed as the representative to the Palestinian Authority.
 His position within Hamas continued to strengthen during the Second Intifada due to his relationship with Yassin, and because of the assassinations of much of the Hamas leadership by the Israeli security forces.
 He was targeted by the Israel Defense Forces for his alleged involvement in attacks against Israeli citizens.
 Following a suicide bombing in Jerusalem in 2003, he was slightly injured on his hand by an Israeli Air Force bomb attack attempting to eliminate the Hamas leadership.
 In December 2005, Haniyeh was elected to head the Hamas list, which won the Legislative Council elections the following month.
-Haniyeh succeeded Khaled Meshaal's head leadership of Hamas in elections held in 2016.
+Haniyeh succeeded Khaled Mashaal's head leadership of Hamas in elections held in 2016.

 Prime minister

 Haniyeh was nominated as prime minister on 16 February 2006 following the Hamas "List of Change and Reform" victory on 25 January 2006.
-He was formally presented to Mahmoud Abbas on 20 February and was sworn in on 29 March 2006.
+He was formally presented to president Mahmoud Abbas on 20 February and was sworn in on 29 March 2006.